 How to book a Teams call with me:

-I'll videocall you via Teams at the stated time, so please make sure you are logged into Teams.
+I'll call you via Teams at the booked time.
 If previous appointments overrun I may be a bit late - please be patient.
-If it doesn't work for any reason, feel free to email me.

 - 2018- Associate Professor of Latin American History, University of Warwick